Modeling longitudinal data using matrix completion: Proofs

 Now, since we have $\|Y - WB' \|_F = \|YB - W \|_F$, $S_\lambda(YB)$ also solves our Lemma~\ref{lemma:svt}. \end{proof} \begin{lemma} For every fixed $\lambda \geq 0$, define a sequence $W_\lambda^k$ by

 with any starting point $W_\lambda^0$.
 The sequence $W_\lambda^k$ satisfies

 \end{lemma} \begin{proof} By Lemma \ref{lemma:svt} and the definition \eqref{eq:q}, we have:

-\end{proof} Note that proofs of Lemma \ref{lemma:svt} and Lemma \ref{eq:z-sequence} are just elementary extentions of their counterparts in \citet{mazumder2010spectral}.
+\end{proof} Note that proofs of Lemma \ref{lemma:svt} and Lemma \ref{eq:z-sequence} are just extentions of their counterparts in \citet{mazumder2010spectral} with the basis $B$ included.
 Similarly, we get equivalent results for their Lemma 3-5 and the main theorem. \begin{theorem} The sequence of $W_{\lambda}^k$ defined in Lemma \ref{eq:z-sequence} converges to a limit $W_\lambda^\infty$ that solves

 \end{theorem}